Edgy Comets Strike Revenge Against Savage

 • Discuss this story on the Major Arena Soccer League message board...

-- Wave Start Strong But Fall Short Saturday Night in Utica. - Milwaukee Wave
+- St. Louis Ambush Fall Hard to Baltimore on the Road - MASL

-- Sockers Lasso A 10-3 Win Over Outlaws - San Diego Sockers
+- Sidekicks Fall Short to Harrisburg Heat on Saturday Night - MASL

-- St. Louis Ambush Fall Hard to Baltimore on the Road - St. Louis Ambush
+- Harrisburg Heat Extends Win Streak With Dominant 7-3 Victory Over Dallas Sidekicks - MASL

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.